-At Mayville we have an advanced first-aider and a Welfare Officer to look after pupils throughout the school when they sustain an injury or are feeling ill.
-The Welfare Officer also provides support for pupils with emotional or behavioural issues.
+At Mayville, we have an advanced first-aider and welfare officer to look after pupils throughout the school, when they sustain an injury or are feeling ill.
+He also provides support for pupils with emotional or behavioural issues.

 ASSEMBLY ROUTINES